How to Write a Killer Blog Post in 10 Simple Steps

 The hardest part of writing a good blog post is figuring out what the heck to write about!

 Brainstorming takes a lot of creative energy, which is why I don’t recommend saving it for the day you write your post.
 I did that for a long time and lived with a constant sense of panic that I wouldn’t be able to come up with a solid idea in time for my self-imposed deadline.
-It wasn’t that I didn’t have ideas, it’s that I could never seemed to remember them and I didn’t have a place to record them where they wouldn’t get lost.
+It wasn’t that I didn’t have ideas, it’s that I could never remember them and I didn’t have a place to record them where they wouldn’t get lost.

 All of that changed when I started using Evernote.
 Evernote is a free app that you can download on your desktop and mobile device.
 It automatically syncs, so you can record your ideas on the go and access them on your desktop when you’re ready to write your blog post.